Spring Fever (1982 film): Reception

 Roger Ebert gave the film one-and-half of four possible stars in his March 17, 1983 review in the Chicago Sun-Times.
 Ebert wrote that the film "does not show anybody even slightly resembling any of the three people in the ad.
 Nor does it have a scene in which two girls and a boy mess around at the beach."

+At the 4th Genie Awards in Toronto in 1983, Fred Mollin's song "Just One Chance to Be Free" was nominated as Best Original Song.